View Document Text

 Code of Ethics

 Mindset believes that we owe clients the highest level of trust and fair dealing.
-As part of our fiduciary duty,
+As part of our fiduciary duty, we

-personnel are required to conduct themselves with integrity at all times and follow the principles and
+to conduct themselves with integrity at all times and follow the principles and policies detailed in our Code of

-The Firm’s Code of Ethics attempts to address specific conflicts of interest that either we have identified
+The Firm’s Code of Ethics attempts to address specific conflicts of interest that either we have identified or that

-and adherence to applicable federal securities laws.
-Additionally, individuals who formulate investment
+applicable federal securities laws.
+Additionally, individuals who formulate investment advice for clients, or who

-advice for clients, or who have access to nonpublic information regarding any clients’ purchase or sale of
+have access to nonpublic information regarding any clients’ purchase or sale of securities, are subject to personal

-securities, are subject to personal trading policies governed by the Code of Ethics (see below).
+trading policies governed by the Code of Ethics (see below).

-The Firm will provide a complete copy of the Code of Ethics to any client or prospective client upon
+The Firm will provide a complete copy of the Code of Ethics to any client or prospective client upon request.

 Personal Trading Practices

-The Firm and our personnel may purchase or sell securities for themselves, regardless of whether the
+The Firm and our personnel may purchase or sell securities for themselves, regardless of whether the transaction

-warrants, options, or other derivatives).
-This presents a potential conflict of interest, as we have an
+other derivatives).
+This presents a potential conflict of interest, as we have an incentive to take investment

-incentive to take investment opportunities from clients for our own benefit, favor our personal trades
+opportunities from clients for our own benefit, favor our personal trades over client transactions when

-over client transactions when allocating trades, or use the information about the transactions we intend
+allocating trades, or use the information about the transactions we intend to make for clients to our personal

-to make for clients to our personal benefit by trading ahead of clients.
+benefit by trading ahead of clients.

 Our policies to address these conflicts include the following: